digitalpenguin/LocationResources/core/components/locationresources/docs/readme.txt

 &parents
 --------
 Accepts a comma-separated list of resource ids.
-If any children of that resource are LocationResources and have a marker set, those markers will be add via clustering top the map.
+If any children of that resource are LocationResources and have a marker set, those markers will be added via clustering to the map.
 This is in addition to the marker that belongs to the LocationResource controlling the main map.
 This marker will not be clustered.
 If you don't want it shown, you can remove it.